jahnvijoshi14/issue-tracker/README.md

 we have use express js and mongo db to create this app.

-Please note that i have not put any checks since it was not mentioned so , kindly fill all the fields.
+Please note that i have not put any checks since it was not mentioned so , kindly fill all the fields during creating issues and project else it will crash.